AJFrio/NodeNav/Controller/esp01_light_controller/README.md

 - Verify wiring connections
 - Check that LEDs are common cathode (or adjust code for common anode)
 - Ensure resistors are correctly sized for your LEDs
-- If using GPIO1 for blue, disable Serial debug output
+- If using GPIO1 for blue, set `debug = false` in the firmware so the TX pin is configured for PWM output

 ### Module keeps rebooting